Travelers' Tales: South Africa, Zambia & Botswana

 When we told friends at home that we were going to Zambia and South Africa many said, ‘Will you be safe?’
 Well, you stay safe if you follow advice given to you by the people you meet and the signs you see: Beware of crocodiles and hippos; Stay away from the water’s edge; Beware of lions; Alight from vehicle at own risk!
 We found everyone we met on our travels to be incredibly friendly and helpful and we enjoyed sharing their knowledge and experiences.

-Thank you to Audley and the wonderful people we met who turned this holiday into an adventure and an unforgettable experience.
+Thank you to Audley and the wonderful people we met who turned this vacation into an adventure and an unforgettable experience.